acend/kubernetes-basics-training/content/en/docs/11/complex-example.md

       size: 1Gi
 ```

 If you look inside the [requirements.yaml](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/requirements.yaml) file of the WordPress chart you see a dependency to the [MariaDB Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb).
-All the MariaDB values are used by this dependent Helm chart and the chart is automatically deployed when installing WordPress.
+All the MariaDB values are used by this dependent Helm chart, and the chart is automatically deployed when installing WordPress.

 {{% onlyWhen mobi %}}
 The WordPress and MariaDB charts use (at the time of writing) the following container images: